Asymptotic bounds on quantum partial search algorithm and its applications to parallel search: Numerical investigations on the optimal quantum partial search algorithm

 In Sec. \ref{sec:num_quest}, we have examined all $2^{k_\text{tot}}$ possible operator sequences for the quantum partial search algorithm, as defined in Eq. \eqref{eq:S_sequence}.
 The optimal sequences and their corresponding maximal success probabilities are summarized in Table \ref{tab:n=8,pr} for $n=8$.
-With the exception of a few entries in the lower-right corner of the table, all optimal sequences adopt the GRK form, namely $G_nG_m^{k_2}G_n^{k_1}$.
-These exceptional cases correspond to utilizing redundant oracle queries to further enhance the success probability, a strategy analogous to that applied in the full search algorithm \cite{wang2025near}.
-This does not imply that the GRK sequence is suboptimal.
+With the exception of a few entries in the lower-right corner of the table, all optimal sequences found in our enumeration adopt the GRK form, namely $G_nG_m^{k_2}G_n^{k_1}$.
+These exceptional cases occur in the regime where the GRK sequence has already passed its natural optimal amplification point.
+In this situation, the remaining oracle queries can be used redundantly to further adjust the state and slightly enhance the success probability, in a manner analogous to the redundant-query strategy used in the full-search algorithm~\cite{wang2025near}.
+Therefore, these exceptional entries should not be interpreted as evidence that the GRK sequence is intrinsically suboptimal.
+Rather, they reflect finite-query over-rotation effects after the main GRK-type amplitude amplification has already been achieved.

 The corresponding expected iteration numbers are presented in Table \ref{tab:n=8,k}.
 Notably, for $m=6$ and $m=7$, the minimal expected iteration numbers are achieved by sequences with $k_\text{tot}=2$, meaning that the quantum partial search algorithm operates inefficiently.
 This result underscores the algorithm's diminishing performance for large values of $m$.
+We have also tested the optimal operator sequences for larger database sizes with a limited number of iterations in Tables \ref{tab:k20_15_20_25} and \ref{tab:k20_40}.
+We still observe that the GRK form is optimal in all cases considered, which suggests that the GRK form remains optimal in a broad range of practical cases.